nevvermind/hivemq-mqtt-client/README.md

 [Semantic Versioning](https://semver.org/) is used.

-All code inside `com.hivemq.client2.internal` packages must not be used directly.
+All code inside `com.hivemq.client.internal` packages must not be used directly.
 It can change at any time and is not part of the public API.

 Interfaces annotated with `DoNotImplement` must not be implemented.
 The implementation is provided by the library.